 Put your child on the path to wellness.
-Schedule a yearly Well Child visit with your child's health care provider and follow immunization guidelines.
-The health care provider will watch your child's growth and progress and should talk with you about eating and sleeping habits, safety and behavior issues.
+Be sure to schedule a Well Child visit with your child's health care provider following immunization guidelines.
+The doctor will watch your child's growth and progress and should talk with you about eating and sleeping habits, safety and behavior issues.

-According to the Bright Futures recommendations from the American Academy of Pediatrics, the provider should:
+According to the Bright Futures recommendations from the American Academy of Pediatrics, the doctor should:

-- Check your child's Body Mass Index percentile regularly beginning at age 2 - Check blood pressure yearly, beginning at age 3 - Screen hearing at birth, then yearly from ages 4 to 6, then at ages 8 and 10 - Test vision yearly from ages 3 to 6, then at ages 8, 10, 12, and 15
+Check your child's Body Mass Index percentile regularly beginning at age 2

+Check blood pressure yearly, beginning at age 3

+Screen hearing at birth, then yearly from ages 4 to 6, then at ages 8 and 10

+Test vision yearly from ages 3 to 6, then at ages 8, 10, 12, and 15

 Help protect your child from sickness.
 Make sure they get the recommended vaccinations shown in the charts.
-If your child has missed vaccinations, ask your health care provider how to catch up.
+If your child has missed vaccinations, ask your doctor how to catch up.